Compressed Hypothesis Testing: To Mix or Not to Mix?: Compressed Hypothesis Testing

 \subsection{Deterministic Time-Varying Measurements}

-In this subsection, we consider mixed measurements which are allowed to vary over time.
-However, each sensing vector is predetermined, so that exactly $P(A=a)m$ (assuming that $P(A=a)m$ are integers) measurements use a realized sensing vector $a$.
-In contrast, in random time-varying measurements, each sensing vector $A$ is taken randomly, and thus the number of measurements taking realization $a$ is random.
-We define the predetermined sensing vector at time $j$ as $a^j$.
+In this subsection, we consider mixed measurements which are varied over time.
+However, each sensing vector is predetermined.
+Hence, for exactly $p(\bA=\ba)m$ (assuming that $p(\bA=\ba)m$ are integers) measurements, a realized sensing vector $\ba$ is used.
+In contrast, in random time-varying measurements, each sensing vector $\bA$ is taken randomly, and thus the number of measurements taking realization $\ba$ is random.
+We define the predetermined sensing vector at time $j$ as $\ba^j$.

-For deterministic time-varying measurements, we first give the likelihood ratio test algorithm among $l = \binom{n}{k}$ hypotheses (Algorithm \ref{alg:likelihoodratiotestdeterministic}).
-To analyze the error probability, we consider another hypothesis testing algorithm based on pairwise comparison with deterministic time-varying measurements (Algorithm \ref{alg:timevaryingalg2deterministic}).
+For deterministic time-varying measurements, we introduce the maximum likelihood estimate method among $l = \binom{n}{k}$ hypotheses in Algorithm \ref{alg:likelihoodratiotestdeterministic}.
+To analyze the error probability, we consider another hypothesis testing method based on pairwise comparison with deterministic time-varying measurements in Algorithm \ref{alg:timevaryingalg2deterministic}.
+Before introducing the sample complexity of hypothesis testing with deterministic time-varying measurements, we define the outer Chernoff information between two probability density functions given hypotheses and a sensing vector in Definition \ref{def:OC}.